Polr URL Shortener Admin Takeover

 Polr is an open-source URL shortener written in PHP.
 It uses the Lumen framework, and there are at least 1100 active instances running and exposed to the internet.

 It's built on Lumen 5.1 which was released in 2015 with 3 years of security support.
-When I was setting up a testing environment, I also noticed that it wasn't compatible with PHP later than 7.3 (out of active support, security support for about 10 months), or MySQL 8.
+When I was setting up a testing environment, I also noticed that it wasn't compatible with PHP later than 7.3 (out of active support, with security support for about 10 months), or MySQL 8.

-Setup process
+Setup Process

 Polr is targeted at developers not familiar with the Laravel/Lumen ecosystem, so it includes a setup wizard.
 Once you've installed the code on the server and configured the web server, you're presented with a nice GUI to fill out your settings.